Abled-Taha/apm-server/README.md

 4. Modify the `config/config.json` file to have correct credentials.
 5. Change directory `cd api`
 6. Collect Static Files `python manage.py collectstatic`
+7. Do Migration `python manage.py migrate`
-7. This is the Final and the only step which needs to be repeated if running the server again after stopping it.
+8. This is the Final and the only step which needs to be repeated if running the server again after stopping it.
 Run server by `python manage.py runserver`